meowcat/SpectraMapping/inst/mapping/documentation.md

 * `nest`: An order to nest (while writing) or separate (while reading) an entry.
     This is performed after regexRead when reading, and before regexWrite when writing.
     (Note: this is because `nest` creates further entries.
 Those have their own regexRead and regexWrite that may apply.)
+    * Contains entries: `prefix`, `separator` (optional), `regexRead`, `write`.
+    * `prefix` is the prefix prepended to newly created rows when unnesting, or conversely, the prefix used to gather rows when nesting.
+      `prefix` is only mandatory if writing is required.
+If no prefix is given, the values will be kept in their unnested form for writing.
+      TODO/Note: This also means you should typically use `formatKeyRead` when reading from unnested columns - is this true?
+Probably not.
+Figure out how this should work!
+    * `separator` is optional; it is used to separate single-line entries into multiline entries (e.g. for MSP Comment: / Notes: fields) when unnesting, or respectively, combining multiline entries to a single line when nesting.
+    * `regexRead` is a regex with two capture groups to get key and value from one entry.
+    * `regexMismatch` describes what to do when the regex doesn't match to an entry.
+      By default, the entry is kept as is (`keep`), otherwise, may be `drop`ped.
+TODO: behaviour when writing is still unclear.

+* `split`: An order to interpret an entry as a list.
+   * If there is a specification for a header, the result will be a data frame.
+   * May this be ragged or not?

 ## To do